ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

       * 3.2.2.1 Applications can allow this optimisation by using writeDestructively() instead of write().
       * 3.2.2.2 The optimisation is still optional, backends are allowed to not make use of it.
 In this case, the content of the application buffer will be intact after writeDestructively().
 Applications still are not allowed to use the content of the application buffer after writeDestructively().

-* 4. Stages of an operation initiated by calling xxxYyy()
+* 4. Stages of an operation initiated by calling the public high level functions xxxYyy() (see.
+A.6.1)
   * 4.1 preXxx(): calls doPreXxx() of the implementation to allow preparatory work before the actual transfer. doPreXxx() can be empty if nothing is to be done (*)
   * 4.2 xxxTransferYyy():
     * 4.2.1 readTransfer()